Register For Classes

 Remember that your advisor is here to help, but you must assume responsibility for knowing your degree requirements.
 Also note that if you do not have an advising hold on your account, you are not required to meet with an advisor before registering.

 If you are not able to meet with your advisor before your priority registration date, you can register for classes on your own, then make any needed changes during your advising appointment.

 Step 7 - Enroll in Classes

 Former students or students of other campuses may need to reapply or complete the intercampus transfer form in order to register.
-If you previously attended IU Southeast but do not see a link to the current term for registration, please contact the Admissions office and your School or Division.
+If you previously attended IUS but do not see a link to the current term for registration, please contact the Admissions office and your School or Division.
 Students who are enrolled on another IU campus or who were last enrolled on another IU campus but did not graduate, should complete the intercampus transfer form.